Go back to Blog's hub Blog | tags:

 • What is the increase in organic adoption?

-Want to ensure that your users are getting the most out of their data?
-GoodData’s analytical designer allows users to engage with their data on an ad hoc basis and design their own reports and insights for a hands-on experience.
+GoodData’s Analytical Designer allows users to engage with their data on an ad hoc basis and design their own reports and insights for a hands-on experience.
+To explore the many other ways GoodData can ensure your users get the most from their data, request a demo today.

 Want to see what GoodData can do for you?